FDio/csit/resources/tools/presentation/doc/pal_lld.rst

 Parameters to specify:
 ``````````````````````

-- job to be monitored - the Jenkins job which results are used as input data for
-  this test;
-- builds used for trending plot(s) - specified by a list of build numbers or by
-  a range of builds defined by the first and the last buld number;
-- list plots to generate:
+*General section - parameters common to all plots:*

+    - type: "cpta";
+    - title: The title of this section;
+    - output-file-type: only ".html" is supported;
+    - output-file: path where the generated files will be stored.

+*Plots section:*

     - plot title;
     - output file name;
-  - data for plots;
+    - input data for plots;

+        - job to be monitored - the Jenkins job which results are used as input
+          data for this test;
+        - builds used for trending plot(s) - specified by a list of build
+          numbers or by a range of builds defined by the first and the last
+          build number;

     - tests to be displayed in the plot defined by a filter;
     - list of parameters to extract from the data;
-  - periods (daily = 1, weekly = 5, monthly = 30);
     - plot layout

 *Example:*